 The Software Reset operation combines two instructions: Reset-Enable (RSTEN) command and Reset (RST) command.
-It returns the device to a standby mode.
-All the volatile bits and settings will be cleared then, which makes the device return to the default status as power on.
+It returns the device to standby mode.

 To execute Reset command (RST), the Reset-Enable (RSTEN) command must be executed first to perform the Reset operation.
 If there is any other command to interrupt after the Reset-Enable command, the Reset-Enable will be invalid.